 Best disease (also known as vitelliform macular dystrophy) is an inherited form of macular degeneration characterised by a reduction in central vision.
 The disease begins in childhood and affects the central part of the retina (known as the macula) which is responsible for fine visual detail and colour perception.
 The progression of visual loss varies between those affected by Best disease but side or peripheral vision generally remains unaffected.

 Early signs of Best Disease usually develop between the ages of three and 15.
-During the early stages the disease doesn’t always have much effect on vision so the child may not notice any issues with their sight.
-It is often picked up at a routine eye examination before it has chance to affect the vision.
+During the early stages, the disease doesn’t always have much effect on vision so the child may not notice any issues with their sight.
+It is often picked up at a routine eye examination before it has a chance to affect the vision.

 The disease is increasingly being picked up through screening programmes.
 This allows family members of a patient who has Best disease to have a genetic test to identify if they may develop the condition.

 Sometimes a child may notice a change in their vision with the resulting eye test confirming they have retinal changes which could indicate Best disease.
 Although a child may notice early vision problems they may not develop vision problems until later on in life – generally over the age of 40 or 50.

 The Five Stages of Best Disease

 There are five stages to Best disease.
 None of these stages can cause pain and can be identified by a doctor when observing the retina in the back of the eye.

 During this stage, the macula appears healthy and no change can be seen on examination.
 There is generally no effect on vision, however, there may be subtle changes to the layer below the macula.

 This stage is known as the ‘vitelliform stage’.
 At this stage, a blister appears on your macula area which looks like the yolk of an egg.
 Although this changes can be seen by a doctor, there is no or very slight change to vision.
 This stage generally appears between the ages of three and 15.